-We design, manufacture, market and sell high-performance, commercial grade smart grid control systems, commercial grade lightemitting diode ("LED") fixtures for outdoor and indoor applications, LED-based signage, channel-letter and contour lighting products, and LED replacement lamps, as well as conventional lighting fixtures.
-We sell our LED products under the RVLT, Lumificient, Value Lighting, Array and CMG brand names.
+We design, manufacture, market and sell commercial grade light-emitting diode ("LED") and conventional lighting fixtures for outdoor and indoor applications, LED-based signage, channel-letter and contour lighting products, LED replacement lamps, high-performance, commercial grade smart grid control systems and provide turnkey comprehensive energy savings projects (principally LED fixtures and lamps) within the commercial, industrial, hospitality, retail, education and municipal sectors.
+We sell these products under the RVLT, Lumificient, Value Lighting, Array, CMG and Energy Source brand names.
 We are in the process of consolidating our Seesmart and Relume brand names under the RVLT umbrella.
 Our products incorporate many proprietary and innovative features.
 We believe that our product offerings and patented designs provide opportunities for significant savings in energy and maintenance costs without compromising the environment.
-We generate revenue by selling lighting products for use in the commercial market segment, which includes vertical markets such as federal, state and local governments, industrial and commercial facilities, multifamily real estate construction, hospitality, institutional, educational, healthcare and signage.
+We generate revenue by selling lighting products for use in the municipal and commercial markets, which include vertical markets such as industrial, commercial and government facilities, hospitality, institutional, educational, healthcare and signage markets.
 We market and distribute our products globally through networks of distributors, independent sales agencies and representatives, electrical supply companies, as well as internal marketing and sales forces.